Friday, 5 June 2009

 Some Horrifying facts about media violence in children's lives:

-1-By the end of elementary school, the average child will have seen 8,000 murders and 100,000 other violent acts in the media.2-Children's cartoons and action programs average more than 20 acts of violence per hour, compared with 5 acts per hour during prime-time hours.
+2-Children's cartoons and action programs average more than 20 acts of violence per hour, compared with 5 acts per hour during prime-time hours.

 3-The sale of Mighty Morphin Power Ranger products (based on the extremely violent TV show) surpassed $1 billion in 1994.